h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jul 4: Ukrainian Navy (VMS-ZSU) reveals presence of NSM missiles, together with Harpoon, Neptune and RBS-15 missiles during display in Odesa.
 Seawolf USVs and an unnamed large AUV also shown.

-## Sea of Azov Becomes Lake Magyar
+## Operation MOLOCHKA

 Jul 6: Ukrainian campaign against fuel logistics in Crimea and southeastern Ukraine begins to focus on products tankers in Sea of Azov area.
 2 tankers hit by OWA-UAVs: Captain _Barmin_ & _Sanar-3_

 Jul 7: Ukrainian campaign against fuel logistics in Sea of Azov: 8 tankers, 1 cargo ship, and 1 ferry hit by OWA-UAVs: _Venera-3, Sanar-1, Sanar-17, Klimena, Teti, Aleksey Savrasov, Penelopa, Ivan Cheremisinov_, plus an unnamed Cargo ship, and the Kerch ferry _SKS One_.

-Jul 7: Ukraine's SBU used Sea Baby USVs to strike the shadow fleet tanker *Blue* (IMO: 9236353) in Black Sea
+Jul 7: Ukraine's SBU used Sea Baby USVs to strike the shadow fleet tanker *Blue* (IMO: 9236353) in Black Sea.
+Ship disabled, towed to Turkey.

 ![Ukrainian campaign against fuel logistics in Sea of Azov](/images/Ukraine-Russia-Tankers-Azov.jpg)
 *Ukrainian drones, mostly FP-1/2 (left), struck a large number of fuel tankers and other logistics ships in Sea of Azov.
 Russian Su-34 FULLBACK aircraft (right) attempted to intercept the drones, with little apparent success.*

-Jul 8: Ukrainian campaign against fuel logistics in Sea of Azov: 5 tankers and 4 cargo vessels hit by OWA-UAVs: _Tankers Efrosinya V, Maria, Sanar-17_ (hit again), _Sanar-4, Klimena_ (hit again), and cargo ships _Donstar, Vladimir Yarygin, Feofan Shokhirev_, and _Evgeniya Z_.
+Jul 8: Ukrainian campaign against fuel logistics in Sea of Azov, operation MOLOCHKA: 5 tankers and 4 cargo vessels hit by OWA-UAVs: _Tankers Efrosinya V, Maria, Sanar-17_ (hit again), _Sanar-4, Klimena_ (hit again), and cargo ships _Donstar, Vladimir Yarygin, Feofan Shokhirev_, and _Evgeniya Z_.

-Jul 9: Ukrainian campaign against fuel logistics in Sea of Azov: 12 tankers, 1 cargo ship, and 1 tugboat hit by OWA-UAVs: Tankers _Chelsea-6, Aura, Sonar-1, Ilya Repin, Merkuriy, Galiaskar Kamal, Venera-3, Penelopa_, plus the tug boat _Alfeo_.
+Jul 9: Ukrainian campaign against fuel logistics in Sea of Azov, operation MOLOCHKA: 12 tankers, 1 cargo ship, and 1 tugboat hit by OWA-UAVs: Tankers _Chelsea-6, Aura, Sonar-1, Ilya Repin, Merkuriy, Galiaskar Kamal, Venera-3, Penelopa_, plus the tug boat _Alfeo_.
 The names of the other five vessels was not reported.

 Jul 10: Russian fuel tankers in Sea of Azov begin to have drone nets.
 Does not appear successful against OWA-UAVs.